Enzymes and your digestion

 Hundreds of metabolic reactions occur in your body on an ongoing basis, but can your body produce enough enzymes to meet your body’s needs?

-It has been suggested that plant enzymes in the food that you eat, particularly raw vegetables and fruit, can enhance your digestive process and other internal body processes, This makes things easier for your body thus benefiting your health and aging process.
+It has been suggested that plant enzymes in the food that you eat, particularly raw vegetables and fruit, can enhance your digestive process and other internal body processes.

 In addition, some raw foods are not as easy to digest as when cooked and may even inhibit the action of your own digestive enzymes!